matsaragas/learning/README.md

 ML Framework Learning/Practising

-Project and concepts on Pytorch so I can stay up to date with the recent developments in the area.
+Project and concepts on Pytorch so I can stay up to date with the recent developments in the Pytorch framework.